vi4m/vi4m.github.io/_posts/2017-10-11-swift4-server-foundation-cookbook.md

 ### How to use this tutorial

-* This tutorial is about using Foundation API's, not language guide.
-Make sure you alredy know [this great intro to Swift 4](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/GuidedTour.html#//apple_ref/doc/uid/TP40014097-CH2-ID1)
+* **Make sure you read [this great intro to Swift 4](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/GuidedTour.html#//apple_ref/doc/uid/TP40014097-CH2-ID1)**
-* This tutorial doesn't cover writing web app in swift, follow [this one]
+* This tutorial is about using Foundation API's, it's not a language guide.

-To play with examples in this tutorial, you can use swift [REPL](https://pl.wikipedia.org/wiki/REPL) or just compile it with swiftc [file.swift]
+* This tutorial doesn't cover writing web app in swift, though - it's coming soon!

-How to run it?
+To play with examples in this tutorial, you can use swift [REPL](https://pl.wikipedia.org/wiki/REPL).
+You also compile the code with `swiftc [file.swift]`

-1. Pure text mode terminal:
+1. To run REPL:
 	1. On Mac - just type `swift`
 	2. Linux - type: `swift -I /usr/lib/swift/clang/include/`
-2. XCode playground - fire up Xcode, then `File -> New -> Playground`
+2. You can also use XCode playground - fire up Xcode, then `File -> New -> Playground`

 [More capabilities of Swift REPL here](https://swift.org/getting-started/#using-the-repl)